canonical/core18/README.md

 $ sudo snapcraft
 ```

-For any other architecture we recommend remote-build as multipass has very limited
+For any other architecture we recommend remote-build as multipass has limited
-support for cross-building, and other architectures.
-To use remote-build you need to
+support for cross-building, and lack of stable releases for some architectures.
-have a launchpad account, and follow the instructions [here](https://snapcraft.io/docs/remote-build)
+To use remote-build you need to have a launchpad account, and follow the instructions [here](https://snapcraft.io/docs/remote-build)
 ```
 $ sudo snapcraft remote-build --build-on={arm64,armhf,ppc64el,s390x}
 ```